SlimeKnights/slimeknights.github.io/docs/roadmap/ancient-tools.md

 ## War Pick

 The war pick is a pickaxe crossbow.
-It can be found in mineshafts or pillager outposts.
+It can be found in mineshafts or pillager outposts, and in the hands of zombie villagers.
+It also is given by a weaponsmith villager as a thanks for defending against a raid.
 It has the following behavior:

 * **Parts**: Tool Head (melee/harvest), Limb (ranged), Bowstring (ranged)
 * **Model**: